bstrie/rust-rustic/README.md

 Requires Python 3 to run.
 Yes, Rust only requires Python 2.6, but Python's `subprocess` API changed substantially between 2.6 and 2.7, and as long as we're introducing version incompatibilites we may as well go for the gusto.

+(Why not implement it in Rust, you ask?
+Because as a tool for learning the language, it's not very useful for a REPL to have constant breakage due to the rapid pace of language development and heretofore unanticipatable syntax changes.
+Also, I needed a REPL to learn Rust in the first place.)

 ## Usage

 Please don't.
 Failing that, it's quite simple: once in the loop, enter as many newline-separated commands as you like.
 Entering a blank line will cause all the preceding lines to be evaluated and their output printed.
 If there are no errors in a batch of evaluated lines, those lines are remembered for subsequent evaluation passes.
 For example: